e-Spirit/fsxa-pattern-library/README.md

 To get started with the development of the individual components, we recommend following the [Getting-Started Guide](https://github.com/e-Spirit/fsxa-pwa#getting-started) of the FSXA-PWA.

-### LiveEdit
+#### Snap URL

-In Preview (`FSXA_MODE=preview`) the FSXA offers a lot of _LiveEdit_ features to edit sections, images, datasets, ... in place(!), to make this possible an external script has to been loaded.
+In Preview (`FSXA_MODE=preview`) the FSXA offers a lot of _LiveEdit_ features to edit sections, images, datasets, ... in place(!) and this needs an external dependency called _Snap Library_.

-The current implementation is [TPP Snap](https://docs.e-spirit.com/tpp/snap/) and the URL to this script has the looks like:
+The current implementation is [TPP Snap](https://docs.e-spirit.com/tpp/snap/) and the URL to this script has to look like:

 `https://[your-firstspirit-server]/fs5webedit/snap.js` or `https://[your-firstspirit-server]/fs5webedit[_project-id]/snap.js`

 where `[your-firstspirit-server]` is the hostname of your firstspirit server, e.g. https://company.e-spirit.hosting and `fs5webedit[_project-id]` the path of the ContentCreator WebApp
-(just login to your project in ContentCreator to get this path).
+(just log in to your project in ContentCreator to see the path in your browser).

+This path should be set as `FSXA_SNAP_URL` in your `.env` file.
+A fallback is the _latest_ [CDN version](https://cdn.jsdelivr.net/npm/fs-tpp-api/snap.js) of this dependency, which may cause a version mismatch and is not recommended.

 ## Project setup